jump-dev/Convex.jl/docs/operations.rst

 Exponential + SDP representable Functions
 ********************************************

-An optimization problem using these functions can be solved by any solver that supporst exponential constraints *and* semidefinite constraints simultaneously (SCS).
+An optimization problem using these functions can be solved by any solver that supports exponential constraints *and* semidefinite constraints simultaneously (SCS).

 +----------------------------+-------------------------------------+------------+---------------+--------------------------+
 |operation                   | description                         | vexity     | slope         | implicit constraint      |